Explore how Terramate can uplift your IaC projects with a free trial or personalized demo.

 , terraform apply

-The orchestration features covered in this section don’t depend on generated code but can work with any native Terraform setup.
-We also plan to support more tooling in the future like the already mentioned Terragrunt.
+The orchestration features covered in this section don’t depend on generated code and can work with any native IaC tool such as Terraform, OpenTofu, Terragrunt, Kubernetes YAML, Pulumi, etc.

-Terramate allows you to execute any command in all defined stacks using terramate run <cmd>
+Terramate allows you to execute any command in stacks using terramate run <cmd>

 .
 For example, terramate run terraform init